Blendify/blender-manual/trunk/blender_docs/manual/render/workbench/display_settings.rst

    :Panel:     :menuselection:`Material --> Viewport Display`

 Color
    The color when rendering the material.
    The alpha channel of the material can render the material transparent.
 Metallic
    Changes the amount of specular lighting.
-This is only visible when the **Specular Lighting** in the :doc:`options` is enabled.
+This is only available when *Specular Lighting* in the :doc:`/render/workbench/options` is enabled.
 Roughness
-   Changes the amount of roughness of the specular lighting.
-This is only visible when the **Specular Lighting** in the :doc:`options` is enabled.
+   Changes the amount of roughness for specular lighting.
+This is only available when *Specular Lighting* in the :doc:`/render/workbench/options` is enabled.

 .. _properties-world-viewport-display: